Robert Mwesigwa: Education

+Political career

+National Resistance Movement – National Chairman, Entrepreneurship League and Member of the Central Executive Committee National Resistance Movement (November 2015 – present).

 In 2019, he was appointed a Chamber Leader to serve on the International Chamber of Commerce (ICC) World Chambers Federation (WCF) General Council from 2020 to 2022 in Paris, France, a world Business Organisation, enabling World Businesses to secure prosperity and opportunity for all people in the world.
 He was chairman, Board of Africa Strategic Leadership Centre, a collaborative initiative of leaders from public and private sectors, committed to Africa's progress, cultivating growth opportunities and investing in the continent's human capital.